jonathanwvd/awesome-industrial-datasets/contribution.md

 # Contribution Guidelines
-To contribute, make a pull request to this directory.
-If you are used to the Git environment, please contact jonathan@i40a.com.
+To contribute, make a pull request to this repository.
+If you are not used to the Git environment, please contact jonathan@i40a.com.

+Ways to contribute:
+* suggest datasets
+* share datasets
+* fix typos and syntax
+* includ resources
+* others

 ## Pull Request
 Please ensure your pull request adheres to the following guidelines: